 |208||Navy 8||Lossimouth||16||Buccaneer S2|

-The RAF operates six E-3D Sentries in the AWACS role by No.8 Squadron at RAF Waddinton, the primary responsibility is UK airspace but routinely deploy to other locations to back up NATO, French or US aircraft.
+RAF No.8 Squadron operates six E-3D Sentry AWACS at RAF Waddinton, the primary responsibility is UK airspace but they routinely deploy to other locations to back up NATO, French and US aircraft.
 Historically these were operated by both No.8 and No.23 Sqns, but in Northern Fury No.23 Sqn retains its Tornados so all AWACS are operated by one Sqn.

 Canberra PR Mk.9

-Over 900 Canberra’s were produced in the UK in the 1950’s, the last 23 of them built were the English Electric Canberra PR Mk.9.
-Entering service with the RAF in 1958 in the Photo Reconnaissance role, they were still serving in 1994, and indeed only retired in 2006 after 55 years!
+Over 900 Canberra’s were produced in the UK during the 1950’s, the last 23 of them built were the English Electric Canberra PR Mk.9.
+Entering service with the RAF in 1958 these Photo Reconnaissance specialists were still serving in 1994, and indeed only retired in 2006 after 55 years!
 Based at Marham, No.12 Squadron RAF ‘Harry’s Mob’ operates 12 of them.
 The outstanding feature of this aircraft is its ability to operate at 50,000 feet, certainly rivaled by the USAF ‘U-2’ and ‘SR-71’ but not many other airframes could operate at that altitude.

 The Nimrod MR.2 was the primary Maritime Patrol Aircraft (MPA) used to conduct Anti-Submarine Warfare (ASW), mostly in the North Sea, the approaches to the English Channel and between Scotland and Iceland.
-The RAF received 47 aircraft originally in 1969.
-In 1979, 35 of these aircraft were upgraded to MR.2 which included extensive modernization, a new radar, a new acoustic processor and many other features.
+The RAF originally received 47 aircraft in 1969.
+In 1979, 35 of these were upgraded to MR.2 which included extensive modernization, a new radar, a new acoustic processor and many other features.
 Over time, additional capabilities such as in flight refueling and the carrying of external defensive weapons were added.
-Five squadrons operate the MR.2, the disbandment of 42 Sqn in 1992 did not occur due to the increased threat in Northern Fury.
+Five squadrons operate the MR.2, including 42 Sqn which was not disbanded in 1992 due to the increased threat in Northern Fury.